The Florida Criminal Process

 How Thomas & Paulk, P.A.
 Can Help Protect You

-If you find yourself facing a criminal charge or if you know that you are under investigation, it is important that no time is wasted in getting the involvement of an experienced Tampa criminal lawyer.
-At Thomas & Paulk, P.A., we have more than 20 years of dedicated legal experience.
-If you have been charged and are looking for an attorney who will step up to protect your rights, you need not look further.
-We know what is at stake and can sit down with you to help explain the criminal process.
-We can help ensure that you know what you are facing and what to expect.
-So what are you waiting for?
-When you have this much on the line, you simply cannot afford to waste time.
+If you are facing a DUI or other criminal charge, or if you you are under investigation, don't hesitate to involve an experienced Tampa criminal lawyer.
+If you are looking for an attorney to step up to protect your rights, you need look no further.
+At Thomas & Paulk, we have more than 20 years of legal experience.
+We know what is at stake and can sit down with you to explain the criminal process.
+We can help ensure you know what you are facing and what to expect.